forax/vmboiler/test/getting-started.md

-You may think that this code will never be fast, given the size of the bytecode required but you will be wrong because this code is highly optimizable because even a simple JIT do constant propagation and catch/branch profiling.
+You may think that this code will never be fast, given the size of the bytecode required but you will be wrong because this code is highly optimizable because even simple JITs do constant propagation and catch/branch profiling.

 So for the JIT, given that for the first catch block will